Ingersoll Rand

 The people who worked at Ingersoll Rand when the company used asbestos-containing parts risked exposure.
 While these workers did not experience the same risk level as those who directly handled asbestos, they may have disturbed fibers in the parts they were using.

-Others who used Ingersoll Rand products in different industries were also at risk of asbestos exposure.
-For example, someone working on a ship’s boiler with an Ingersoll Rand compressor could have been exposed to the asbestos in it.
+Others who used Ingersoll Rand products in different industries were also at risk of asbestos exposure:

 Because of its connection to asbestos, Ingersoll Rand has faced several lawsuits seeking compensation and justice due to their asbestos-related illnesses from exposure.